Net Promoter Score®: Definition, Question Types, NPS® types, and Benefits

 Hold existing customers

-It is affordable to hold existing customers than gain another customer.
-NPS® survey question assists you with distinguishing miserable customers.
-Chipping away at their feedback will guarantee they keep purchasing your items or services.
+It is affordable to hold existing customers rather than gain another customer.
+NPS® survey questions assist you with distinguishing unhappy customers.
+Following up and actively addressing their feedback will help you influence their decision to purchase your products or services.

 Contrast and industry benchmarks

-Know how you stand in the objective market and contrast your NPS® score and the business chiefs.
-A similar examination will assist you with knowing the holes and by what measure you want to get to the next level.
+Know how you stand in the competitive market and discern your NPS® score with that of the business leaders.
+It will help you know the gaps and what measures you want to take to get to the next level.

 In Conclusion